SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Elanco Animal Health Incorporated Of Class Action Lawsui...

 (MENAFN- PR Newswire)

 NEW YORK, Nov.
-18, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Elanco Animal health Incorporated ("Elanco" or the "Company") (NYSE: ELAN ) and certain officers.
-The class action, filed in the United States District Court for the District Of Maryland, and docketed under 24-cv-02912
+25, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Elanco Animal health Incorporated ("Elanco" or the "Company") (NYSE: ELAN ) and certain officers.

 is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Elanco securities between November 7, 2023 and June 26, 2024, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.